Pricing of Commodities in Dollars

 - Countries dropping the Dollar Peg.
 Many middle eastern Countries such as Saudi Arabia, Kuwait and Syria used to maintain a dollar peg.
 However, there are signs that they no longer want to keep a peg against a devaluing dollar.
 Kuwait and Syria have dropped their peg and Saudi Arabia recently decided not to follow the US in cutting interest rates.

 - Dollar’s weakness may continue.
-The US economy is continuing to slowdown as it remains hard hit by the housing slump.
+The US economy is continuing to slow down as it remains hard hit by the housing slump.
 US interest rates have fallen and may continue to fall by more than the Eurozone.
 As interest rates in the US are low it becomes less attractive to buy US dollars so the devaluation will continue.

 - US Trade Deficit (current account deficit of 5%).
-In recent years, the US have built up a large current account deficit.
+In recent years, the US has built up a large current account deficit.
 This has caused an outflow of currency and is a factor in maintaining the weakness of the dollar. (although the recent devaluation though has helped reduce the deficit from over 6% to 4.7%)

-- The Euro is a real Alternative.
+- The Euro is a real alternative.
 The Euro economy is now as large as the US.
 The Euro may also be seen as more politically desirable.
 European countries were less willing to get involved in Iraq and many accuse the US of an ‘imperial overreach’ with too many foreign bases and interference around the world.
-The European Union by contrast provides greater diversity and is politically more attractive, especially to middle eastern countries.
+The European Union, by contrast, provides greater diversity and is politically more attractive, especially to middle eastern countries.

-- Better inflation performance of the Eurozone to US.
+- Better inflation performance of the Eurozone to the US.
 There was a marked contrast in response to the recent credit crisis.
 The US slashed rates to 2.25%, the ECB barely cut rates at all.
 The lower rates and devaluation of the dollar makes future inflation in the US more likely, this will only make the US less attractive.